shawnpat/ARCSolver/README.md

 This is an attempt at fine-tuning an LLM to solve François Chollet's Abstract Reasoning Corpus (ARC) Challenge.

-I've fine-tuned the Mistral-7B-Instruct and Llama2-7B-chat-hf pretrained models in these notebooks:
+I'm fine-tuning the Mistral-7B-Instruct and Llama2-7B-chat-hf pretrained models.
-- finetune_Mistral7B_Instruct_on_array_basics.ipynb
-- finetune_Llama2_on_array_basics.ipynb

-These notebooks can be used to test inference on the fine-tuned models:
-- Mistral7B_Instruct_finetuned_for_array_basics.ipynb
-- Llama2_finetuned_for_array_basics.ipynb

-These notebooks can be used to test inference on the base, pretrained models:
-- Mistral7B_Instruct_untuned_for_inference.ipynb
-- Llama2_untuned_for_inference.ipynb

 Thank you to the people who wrote these blog posts which helped me get started:
 - https://gathnex.medium.com/mistral-7b-fine-tuning-a-step-by-step-guide-52122cdbeca8